METALS-Copper dips on strong dollar; shrugs off rate cuts

 * China cuts interest rates 2nd time this year

-* ECB trims rates by 1/4 point, as expected (Updates prices, adds with fresh quotes/details)
+* ECB trims rates by 1/4 point, as expected (Updates with ECB rate cut, updates prices)

 LONDON, July 5 Copper dipped on Thursday on a stronger dollar, retreating from gains after a surprise rate cut by China and a similar move by the European Central Bank that had been widely expected.